General Argyres-Douglas Theory: AD points from 6d theory

 This block determines the scaling dimensions of the various operators and the Seiberg-Witten curve at the singularity takes the form

 so $z$ and $x$ have the scaling dimension

-Now let's turn on the deformation corresponding to second block with dimension $k_2>1$ and order of pole of this block satisfies $r_2=(n_1+j_2/k_2)<r_1$.
-Notice that we take the integer part as the same as the first block so it is possible that any new appeared relevant operator has a corresponding coupling constant to be paired with.
-This is required by conformal invariance.
-So our first conclusion is that all the blocks should have the same integer part in the order of pole parameter.
-However, the second condition that the terms formed only by the higher order parameters can only have the scaling dimension less than one completely eliminate the possibility with a second block whose dimension $k_2>1$.
-Let's explain the reason by noting that the Seiberg-Witten curve using this second block only is
+Now let's turn on the deformation corresponding to second block with dimension $k_2>1$ and order of pole of this block is $r_2=(n_1+j_2/k_2)<r_1$ (we take $n_2=n_1$ so that $[v]$ can have smallest possible scaling dimension), and $j_2/k_2<j_1/k_1$.
+The SW curve looks like:

-$v$ is the last operator formed only by the parameters from the higher order pole coefficients and is a coupling constant, this operator has largest scaling dimension among all the coupling constants.
-The scaling dimension is calculated based on the singularity
+$v$ is the smallest operator formed only by the parameters from the higher order pole coefficients which could be seen from expanding the spectral curve explicitly, and it has the scaling dimension determined by (\ref{scaling}) :

-With addition of the first block, $v$ is still formed only by the parameters from the higher order pole, but the scaling dimensions of $[x]$ and $[z]$ are changed and operator $v$ now has the scaling dimension determined by (\ref{scaling}):

-This operator dimension is larger than 1 using the condition $j_1/k_1>j_2/k_2$.
-This is a contradiction since this operator is a coupling constant whose scaling dimension should be less than one.
-The same analysis is applied to any block with dimension larger than one.
-So the only choices left is that there are only two blocks and the second block has dimension one.
-In this case, the leading order matrix reads